crispy-pepper/WRO_2024/README.md

 ## Task
 ![plot](/other/images-used/task.jpg)
 Build a self-driving, autonomous vehicle that completes 2 challenges: the open challenge and the obstacle challenge. <br>
+### Open Challenge
+The open challenge is where the car must complete three full laps around the field.
+The size of each side of the field is determined by random chance of either 100 cm or 60 cm.
+The direction in which the car drives is also randomized. <br><br>

+### Obstacle Challenge
+The obstacle challenge is where the car must complete three full laps around the field, avoiding different coloured pillars.
+If the pillar is red, traverse on the right side; if the pillar is green, traverse on the left.
+The direction in which the car drives is randomized.
+After the third lap, depending on the last pillar, the car must continue or change directions to find the parking lot.
+The car must then back into the parking lot without touching the ends.
+The size of each side of the field remains constant, 1 metre for each side. <br><br>

 ## Engineering materials
 **photo of vehicle**
 ### Car Base